 Objective Related Conditions/Standards Minimum Content The objective of the Communications Plan is to ensure that potentially affected parties are communicated with about ongoing design and construction management activities.
-DCE1, DCE2, and DCE3 and DCE4 a) The Communications Plan must include, but not be limited to: the details of the community liaison person or persons appointed under Condition DCE1, including the ways in which their contact details will made accessible to all members of the community; a list of stakeholders, organisations, businesses and residents who will be communicated with including the current community groups formed during the pre-lodgement phase of the Project; topics of communication, including but not limited to: A. proposed hours of construction activities where these are outside of normal working hours or on weekends or public holidays, including night-time heavy vehicle movements; proposed routes for construction vehicles, including the total number of vehicles, proportion of heavy vehicles and the times of day these routes will be used; the Project complaints management measures in accordance with Condition DCE23; any temporary traffic management measures, including disruption of, or changes to, pedestrian and cycling routes and the reinstatement of those routes; general conceptual design matters including but not limited to landscaping, rest areas, viewing points, and the shared use path; predicted noise levels and associated mitigations, including construction, temporary and on-going road-traffic noise and monitoring activities including communication in respect of the rationale for, and anticipated temporary effects of, the interim road surfacing (prior to the low road noise surface required by Condition DRN1 being installed); the location and timing of construction activities, where those activities may have adverse air quality effects, including associated measures to manage and monitor those adverse air quality effects. progress of construction activities relative to key project milestones and completion dates. the communications platforms to be used, and the programme for their use, including: A. a
+DCE1, DCE2, DCE3 and DCE4 a) The Communications Plan must include, but not be limited to: the details of the community liaison person or persons appointed under Condition DCE1, including the ways in which their contact details will made accessible to all members of the community; a list of stakeholders, organisations, businesses and residents who will be communicated with; topics of communication, including but not limited to: proposed hours of construction activities where these are outside of normal working hours or on weekends or public holidays, including night-time heavy vehicle movements; proposed routes for construction vehicles, including the total number of vehicles, proportion of heavy vehicles and the times of day these routes will be used; the Project complaints management measures in accordance with Condition DCE3; any temporary traffic management measures, including disruption of, or changes to, pedestrian and cycling routes and the reinstatement of those routes; general conceptual design matters including but not limited to landscaping, rest areas, viewing points, and the shared use path; predicted noise levels and associated mitigations, including construction, temporary and on-going road-traffic noise and monitoring activities; and progress of construction activities relative to key project milestones and completion dates. the communications platforms to be used, and the programme for their use, including: a Project website that is used for providing information to the public; the planned publication of newsletters, and associated newsletter delivery areas; Project information days, open days or other mechanisms to facilitate community engagement; newspaper advertising; and targeted notification and consultation with road user groups, business owners and operators and individual property owners and occupiers with premises/dwellings located within 100 metres of active

-Objective Related Conditions/Sta ent C. D. E. F €.
-Project information days, open days or other mechanisms to facilitate community engagement; newspaper advertising; meetings with current community groups formed during the pre lodgement phase of the Project: and targeted notification and consultation with road user groups, business owners and operators and individual property owners and occupiers with premises/dwellings located within 100 metres of active construction activities, including with PPFs identified in Schedule 9, and including notification of the road being open for public use, and the resulting changes to the traffic and noise environment.
+Objective Related Conditions/Standards Minimum Content construction activities, including with PPFs identified in Schedule 9, and including notification of the road being open for public use, and the resulting changes to the traffic and noise environment.